-The School of Mathematics and Statistics runs two undergraduate student laboratories, containing a network of approximately 150 personal computers (PCs) which run either the Linux or Microsoft Windows 7 operating system (see below).
+The School of Mathematics and Statistics runs two undergraduate student laboratories, containing a network of more than 150 personal computers (PCs) which run either the Linux or Microsoft Windows 10 operating system (see below).
 It does not matter which PC you use at any particular session, they all behave the same way.
-The School also provides access to some virtual lab PCs so that students can work from home or their own laptop.
+The School also provides remote access to commonly used applications via myAccess (www.myaccess.unsw.edu.au).

 The School's laboratories are in rooms G012 and M020 of the Red Centre.
 Room M020 is through the glass door (and along the corridor) opposite the School's entrance to the Red Centre.